dividedmind/statistics-done-wrong/pseudoreplication.rst

 available to the statisticians analyzing the data, as they can make use of it to detect problems.

-For example, a statistician could perform principal components analysis on the data to determine whether different batches gave wildly different results.
+For example, a statistician could perform :index:`principal components analysis` on the data to determine whether different batches gave wildly different results.
 Principal components analysis is a technique to determine which combination of variables in the data accounts for the most variation in the results; if it indicates that different batches are wildly different, the data